ivmai/libatomic_ops/doc/README_win32.txt

 including it.
 Compare_and_swap is otherwise not available.
 Defining AO_ASSUME_VISTA will make compare_double_and_swap_double available
 as well.
+Please note that MS compiler for x86 does not align AO_double_t on an 8-byte boundary, thus to avoid an undefined behavior, an AO_double_t (volatile) variable should be declared with AO_DOUBLE_ALIGN attribute if the variable reference is passed to an AO primitive (the attribute is not applicable to arguments and pointers).

 Note that the library is covered by the GNU General Public License, while the top 2 of these pieces allow use in proprietary code.